 Cut the tiles as needed using a tile cutter or wet saw for straight and 45-degree angle cuts, and use tile nippers to cut curves and small notches.
 If you have to cut a notch in a tile that fits completely around an electrical box, make a series of straight cuts with the tile saw to create thin strips in the cutout area and then use the nippers to break off the strips.
 When all tiles are laid, let the tile adhesive fully cure as directed by the manufacturer.

 Step 8: Grout the Tile

 Use unsanded grout if the tile spacing is less than 1/8 inch; otherwise, use sanded grout (do not use sanded grout with glass tile).
-You can buy premixed grout, but if you choose the powdered variety instead, mix the grout with water to a consistency similar to peanut butter or use premixed grout and put it in a tray.
+You can buy premixed grout, but if you choose the powdered variety instead, mix the grout with water to a consistency similar to peanut butter and put it in a tray.
 Apply the grout with a grout float using the float to spread it over the entire backsplash and force it into all the grout lines.
 Use enough grout to bring the grout lines flush with the individual tile or about 1/16 inch below them and then make sweeping motions with the float to remove excess grout.

 Let the grout stiffen for about 20 minutes and then wipe off the excess grout that remains with a damp sponge.
-It's a good idea to tool the grout with your finger while it's still pliable much as you do when caulking to give it a clean, concave surface.
+It's a good idea to tool the grout with your finger while it's still pliable like you do when caulking to give it a clean, concave surface.